Initiatives for All Stakeholders Governance

 Initiatives to prevent and eliminate corruption

-Aiming to prevent corruption, the Macromill Code of Conduct stipulates the prohibition of harassment and child labor as well as restrictions on gifts and entertainment.
+Aiming to prevent corruption, the Group stipulates the prohibition of harassment and child labor as well as restrictions on gifts and entertainment in the Macromill Code of Conduct.
 We hold compliance training for all employees once a year to promote understanding of these issues.
-We have also put in place an internal reporting system, setting up helplines so that if any member of the Group discovers behavior that is in violation of the law or the Code of Conduct, they can contact the internal consultation desk or the Company’s corporate lawyer, including anonymously.
+Compliance training is also conducted as needed for mid-career hires.

 Code of Conduct (Japanese only)